AndreeaMusat/AndreeaMusat.github.io/_posts/2020-02-27-generative-classification.markdown

 #### Generated samples

-The generated samples look pretty reasonable for such a simple model and a 5 lines code!
+The generated samples look pretty reasonable for such a simple model and a few lines of code!

 <img src="../img/generated_digits_naive_bayes.png" alt="drawing" width="560" class="center">